Wini, Indonesia: Transport and Infrastructure

 Roads connect Wini with Kefamenanu 45km to the south via Manamas.
 A coastal road also links Wini with the main Kupang–Dili road about 53km to the east.
-From the intersection, it is a further 22km to Mota'ain, where the border crossing into East Timor proper is located.
+From the intersection, it is a further 22km to Mota'ain, where the border crossing into Timor-Leste proper is located.
 This route between these two border crossings the shortest between East Timor proper and its Oecussi exclave.
 To the west, a road crosses the border river to Sacato (sometimes spelled Sakato) and onward to Pante Macassar, the capital of Oecusse.

 Wini has a harbor.
 Manganese ore is exported via the port, but only ships with less than 5000 gross tons can dock.